Published October 2002

 - Enhance the coastal experience by preserving wild recreational areas.
-Full enjoyment of marine wilderness by surfers, divers, kayakers and other non-extractive users can only be achieved through the implementation of fully protected marine reserves.
-Recreational fishing is also part of the coastal legacy and that legacy is jeopardized by declines in fisheries.
+Full enjoyment of marine wilderness by surfers, divers, kayakers and other non-consumptive users can only be achieved through the implementation of fully protected marine reserves.
+Recreational fishing is part of the coastal legacy but is jeopardized by declines in fisheries.
 Recreational fishing would also be in jeopardy if all marine areas were “no-take” marine reserves, as such, a tiered system of protected areas best reflects all the recreational values of the coast and ocean.

-- Protect special coastal and ocean places from dredging and dumping, oil drilling, ocean pollution, fisheries mismanagement, large commercial vessel traffic, poorly planned coastal development and water quality problems, while promoting marine education, recreation and research.
+- Protect special coastal and ocean places from dredging and dumping, oil drilling, mineral extraction, ocean pollution, fisheries mismanagement, large commercial vessel traffic, poorly planned coastal development and water quality problems, while promoting marine education, recreation and research.
 Current and future generations deserve special coastal places where we can immerse ourselves in a natural setting.
 This is the legacy we will leave for our children.
 Ecosystem research and education can only be achieved if some places are protected from adverse human impacts.

 - Restore ecosystem health in marine, estuarine and beach habitats.
 Recognition of our goal to protect special places requires controlling what is added to the environment as well as what is removed.
-Restoration efforts include restoring habitat and natural processes in watersheds, estuaries, beaches and dunes, intertidal and subtidal environments.
+Restoration efforts include restoring habitat and natural processes in watersheds, estuaries, beaches, dunes, intertidal and subtidal environments.
 These efforts can restore natural habitats, improve recreation opportunities and reduce costly mitigation efforts2.

 However, there is a much larger amount of terrestrial preservation as compared to marine preservation.
 Currently, less than 7% of our oceans have any protected status3.
 Surfrider Foundation believes that the ocean deserves a higher level of protection for all natural and recreational resources.
 Surfrider is working to identify and protect special coastal places that will aid the preservation of our coastal legacy.